Nataly-Horbunova/todo_list/README.md

 # Todo App

-The Todo App is a flexible task organizer that helps users manage their tasks with a real-time clock.
-It allows to categorize tasks into three levels of importance: high, medium, and low.
+The Todo App is a flexible task organizer that helps users manage their tasks.
+It includes a real-time clock and allows to categorize tasks into three levels of importance: high, medium, and low.
 This app is built using JavaScript and offers following useful features:

 ## Features